Jump to Videos List (New video added 2/9/23)

 New overhead signage for I-840 West at the end of I-785 North at US 29.

-Traffic Camera image showing the re-striping of I-840 East lanes in anticipation of the opening of the last Loop Segment, January 20, 2023:
+Traffic Camera image showing the re-striping of I-840 East lanes in anticipation of opening of the last Loop Segment, January 20, 2023:

 Still taken by January 20, 2023 Heliflyer video (link at bottom of page) showing new pull through sign with both I-785 South and I-840 East listed just prior to the US 29 exit on soon to open final segment of the Greensboro Loop.